tracim/tracim/backend/doc/cli.md

   -f, --force           force user deletion, same as '-r -w'.
 Warning !
 This
                         may create inconsistent database -a, --anonymize-if-required
-                        anonymizes the user where he cannot be deleted --anonymize-name ANONYMIZE_NAME
+                        anonymize the user account when it cannot be deleted --anonymize-name ANONYMIZE_NAME
                         anonymized user display name to use if anonymize option is activated
   -r, --delete-all-user-revisions
-                        this allow to delete all user revisions.
+                        delete all user revisions.
 Warning !
-                        This may create inconsistent database -w, --delete-owned-sharespaces
+This may put the database into an inconsistent state -w, --delete-owned-sharespaces
-                        delete also owned sharespaces of user -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...] user logins (email or username) to delete one or more user
+                        also delete owned sharespaces of user -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...] user logins (email or username) to delete one or more users
 ```

 ### Anonymize User(s)